-Alternative 1, the No Action Alternative would continue to dispose of maintenance dredging materials at the currently authorized placement areas.
+Alternative 1, the No Action Alternative would continue to place maintenance dredging materials at the currently authorized placement areas.
 The maintenance dredging of Palm Beach Harbor consists of the annual removal of shoal material from the entrance channel to a depth of 39 feet [+ 2 feet mean lower low water] (from STA 30+00 to STA 47+00); from the inner channel to a depth of 33 feet; from the turning basin to a depth of 33 feet; and to a depth of 25 feet in the extended turning basin located north of the existing project basin (USACE 1998&2012).
 The project also includes the expanded settling basin located north of the entrance channel.
-Alternative 1, the No Action Alternative would continue to dispose of dredged materials within the existing beach and nearshore templates starting immediately south of the inlet near R76 approximately 3000 feet to R79.
-Location of disposal is dependent on quality of material and time of year.
-During turtle nesting season, all material is placed in the nearshore template as beach disposal is prohibited.
+Alternative 1, the No Action Alternative would continue to place dredged materials that meet State and Federal criteria within the existing beach and nearshore templates starting immediately south of the inlet near R76 approximately 3000 feet to R79.
+Location of placement is dependent on quality of material and time of year.
+During turtle nesting season, all material is placed in the nearshore template as beach placement is prohibited.
 High silt content material (over 5% fines) is also deposited in the nearshore template as it is unsuitable for beach placement as dictated by state regulations.